-5. RESPONSIBILITY OF FLIGHT CREW MEMBER
+5 RESPONSIBILITY OF FLIGHT CREW MEMBER

-- 5.1 Flight crew members shall make best use of facilities and opportunities that are available or provided for rest and for the consumption of meals, and shall plan and use rest periods to ensure that they are fully rested. - 5.2 A flight crew member shall not perform flight crew duties on a flight if it is known or suspected that the flight crew member is fatigued to the extent that the safety of flight may be adversely affected.
+- 5.1 No flight crew member may accept an assignment, which shall exceed the prescribed limitation. - 5.2 Flight crew members shall make best use of facilities and opportunities that are available or provided for rest and for the consumption of meals, and shall plan and use rest periods to ensure that they are fully rested. - 5.3 A flight crew member shall not perform flight crew duties on a flight if it is known or suspected that the flight crew member is fatigued to the extent that the safety of flight may be adversely affected.